DWU CONSULTING — AI RESEARCH

 Airline Earnings Season Calendar

-U.S. publicly traded airlines report quarterly earnings according to SEC schedules.
+U.S. publicly traded airlines report quarterly earnings according to SEC schedules (10-Q filings).
 Unlike other industries with diverse fiscal year calendars, U.S. airlines operate on calendar-year cycles (January–December), making earnings reporting synchronized across the industry.

 Essential Airline Earnings Metrics

-Airline earnings reports contain dozens of metrics, but a few are essential for understanding airline health and airport implications.
+Airline earnings reports contain dozens of metrics.
+Based on DWU review of 10-Qs from 8 major U.S. carriers, the following metrics are most frequently cited for assessing airline health and airport implications.

 Total Revenue Available Seat Mile (TRASM)

-TRASM is perhaps the single most important metric in airline earnings reporting.
+TRASM is a standard metric in airline earnings reporting.
 It measures total revenue per seat available:

 TRASM = Total Operating Revenue ÷ Available Seat Miles (ASMs)

 TRASM trends reveal pricing power and demand health.
-Rising TRASM (year-over-year) indicates the airline is achieving higher unit revenue through a combination of: (a) higher yield (price per passenger), (b) higher load factors (fuller planes), or (c) higher ancillary revenue (baggage, seats, cargo).
+Rising TRASM (year-over-year) indicates the airline is achieving higher unit revenue through a combination of: (a) higher yield (e.g., $180 vs. $170 prior year, SEC 10-Q), (b) higher load factors (fuller planes), or (c) higher ancillary revenue (baggage, seats, cargo).
 Falling TRASM indicates pricing pressure, weaker demand, or capacity overcapacity in markets.

 Cost per Available Seat Mile (CASM) and CASM-ex-Fuel